Assessments, adjustments and demands for tax: Returns selected for pre-repayment credibility checks

-There is further guidance on the decision to withhold repayment pending verification and on making payments of VAT credits claimed on VAT returns in V1-24A Trader’s records.
-Guidance on repayment supplement is in V1-27 Civil Penalties.
+There is further guidance on the decision to withhold repayment pending verification and on making payments of VAT credits claimed on VAT returns in the VAT Traders’ Records Manual (VATREC).
+Guidance on repayment supplement is in the VAT Civil Penalties (VCP) manual.

-See also V1-37 Export Control Note for various techniques that can be used to test the authenticity of transport evidence.
+See also the VAT Control Notes: Assurance Techniques for various techniques that can be used to test the authenticity of transport evidence.